rrazvd/ag-ui-adk-react-chat/README.md

 - Ensure your AG-UI server version matches the ADK version used in this project
 - Some features may not work correctly with different AG-UI server versions

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to:

+- 🐛 Report issues and bugs
+- 🔧 Submit pull requests
+- 🎯 Find areas to contribute
+- 📋 Set up your development environment

+**Thank you for helping make this testing tool better for the community!** 🙏